 Looks for labels with a nice short list of ingredients such as Contadina’s Crushed Tomatoes: tomato purée, crushed unpeeled tomatoes, water, salt, citric acid, calcium chloride.

-That said, Monash has tested sun-dried tomatoes and 3 pieces (8 g) are within low-FODMAP guidelines.
-This is a perfect example of exploring the Yellow Light items within the app.
-Sun-dried tomatoes are indeed Yellow Light, and you might therefore passed them by and not realized that you can indeed have a small amount.
+Both Monash University and FODMAP Friendly have lab tested sun-dried tomatoes.
+Monash lab tests say that 3 pieces (8 g) are within low FODMAP guidelines, whereas FODMAP Friendly says 16 g.
+This is a perfect example of exploring the Yellow Light items within the Monash app.
+Sun-dried tomatoes are indeed Yellow Light, and you might therefore pass them by and not realize that you can indeed have a small amount.

 Muir Glen has both Crushed and Diced Fire Roasted Tomatoes and we love these products.
 The tomatoes are roasted until the skins are charred and this lends a slightly, but not overpowering, smoky flavor.